google-coral/coralmicro/docs/index_web.rst

 + :doc:`system`

-   Various system-level APIs, such as to read/write files, pass messages between MCU cores, and reset the board.
+   Various system-level APIs, such as to perform inter-process communication between MCU cores, establish mutex locks, watchdogs, and reset the board.

 + :doc:`utils`